About You Now: Miranda Cosgrove version

-Miranda Cosgrove’s cover of "About You Now" was promoted as the lead single from her debut extended play of the same name, on 28 January 2009.
+American actress Miranda Cosgrove covered "About You Now" for her debut extended play (EP), About You Now.
+It was released by Nickelodeon and Columbia Records as the EP's lead single on January 28, 2009.
 The original lyrics were slightly altered to be made more suitable to Cosgrove's younger audience.
 Cosgrove's version was promoted heavily on Nickelodeon, where the music video was played during commercial breaks.
 The Spider Remix of the single was also included in the EP.

 Commercial performance

 The song has become her highest-peaking song to date in the US, peaking at number 47 on the Billboard Hot 100.
 The song was heavily promoted by Cosgrove.
 During her first ever live performance, Cosgrove performed the song at the 2008 Macy's Thanksgiving Day Parade.
 On 3 February 2009, Cosgrove released an extended play, titled after the song.
 The EP, which was released to the iTunes Store, features a total of five songs – "About You Now", "FYI", and "Party Girl", and features remixes of "About You Now" and "Stay My Baby".
 Aside from this performance, Cosgrove also performed the song on Today on 6 September 2010, along with "Kissin U", and "BAM", both off of her debut studio album Sparks Fly released on 27 April 2010.